 Nourish your hair by taking some treatment masks with you (a great one to try is the GloEssentials Reparative Keratin Leave-In Treatment).
 Holidays are a good time to do those intensive conditioning treatments you never get round to doing at home!

-If you keep all of this in mind, you will hopefully come back with glowing skin.
-If it doesn’t quite work out that way, and your skin needs an overhaul post holiday, I will be discussing the best rejuvenating treatments in my next post!
+If you keep all of this in mind, you will hopefully come back with glowing skin and healthy hair.
+If it doesn’t quite work out that way, and your skin needs an overhaul post holiday, book in post holiday review and we will get you back on track!